SQream/sqream_docs/data_ingestion/ingesting_from_databases_2.rst

      - Optional
      - ``sqload-jdbc.properties``
      -
      - Defines the path to the configuration file you wish to use.
-If not specified, the service will use ``DEFAULT_PROPERTIES`` parameter
+If not specified, the service will use the default path provided upon service deployment.
    * - ``connectionStringSqream``
      - Mandatory
      -